openimis/openimis_docs/web_app_vb_user_manual.rst

 Price List Medical Items Control Page
 """""""""""""""""""""""""""""""""""""

 The ``Price List Medical Items Control Page`` is the central point for all medical item price list administration.
 By having access to this panel, it is possible to add, edit, delete and search.
-The panel is divided into four panels (:ref:`image48`).
+The panel is divided into four panels (:ref:`Image 48<image48>`).

   A. Search Panel